Connect the dots between GitHub, Jira/Linear, and Slack

 Quickly understand how much time your engineering organization is spending on different types of work.

-Flow metrics like cycle time, cycle time for issues, and deployment frequency allow engineering teams to see how well the engine is running.
+Flow metrics like pull request cycle time, cycle time for issues, and deployment frequency allow engineering teams to see how well the engine is running.

 By analyzing outliers and periods of inactivity, you'll be able to recognize and resolve systemic issues that negatively impact throughput.
 Additionally, Swarmia's Slack notifications nudge your team to keep code flowing and cycle times low.